elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-reflective-practices-deepen-understanding-and-enhance-critical-thinking.md

 url: /learn/education-studies/questions/how-can-reflective-practices-deepen-understanding-and-enhance-critical-thinking
 score: -1.0
 related_article1:
+    id: 166582
+    title: >-
+        What strategies can be used to adapt study techniques to different learning styles?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-adapt-study-techniques-to-different-learning-styles
+related_article2:
     id: 166580
+    title: >-
-    title: What are the key components of an effective self-assessment technique?
+        What are the key components of an effective self-assessment technique?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-components-of-an-effective-selfassessment-technique
-related_article2:
-    id: 166590
-    title: How can learning outcomes be effectively measured and assessed?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-learning-outcomes-be-effectively-measured-and-assessed
 related_article3:
-    id: 166585
+    id: 166591
-    title: What are the essential elements of a well-structured essay?
+    title: >-
+        What factors most significantly influence academic performance, and how can they be improved?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-elements-of-a-wellstructured-essay
+    url: /learn/education-studies/questions/what-factors-most-significantly-influence-academic-performance-and-how-can-they-be-improved
 related_article4:
-    id: 166580
+    id: 166581
-    title: What are the key components of an effective self-assessment technique?
+    title: >-
+        How does emotional intelligence influence academic performance and learning styles?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-an-effective-selfassessment-technique
+    url: /learn/education-studies/questions/how-does-emotional-intelligence-influence-academic-performance-and-learning-styles
 related_article5:
-    id: 166579
+    id: 166587
-    title: How do formative and summative assessments differ in their approach and objectives?
+    title: >-
+        What strategies can be employed to improve performance on multiple choice tests?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-formative-and-summative-assessments-differ-in-their-approach-and-objectives
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-to-improve-performance-on-multiple-choice-tests
 ---

 &nbsp;